mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

     Method performs read operation on specific device component, like temperature.
 Method checks if device exists and performs read operation on specified device's components .
 If device doesn't have any componets attached, no content response is returned.
-    If read is successful , method returns record from component in JSON format.
+    If read is successful , method returns record from component as JSON object.

 ## Method : Read last record from component
 Get the last record fetched from the component